 3. Dysfunctional and Small Kitchen

 Kitchens get a ton of use in a day.
 Cooking three meals a day, storing food and dining wear, entertaining guests, and cleaning dishes all take place in the kitchen.
 This means a kitchen should have adequate storage, cooking appliances, and counter space.
-Plus, if you enjoy cooking together, you need room for multiple people to manoeuvre throughout the kitchen without bumping into each other, avoiding unnecessary mishaps.
+Plus, if you enjoy cooking together, you need room for multiple people to maneuver throughout the kitchen without bumping into each other, avoiding unnecessary mishaps.
 If you don’t have the proper room to prepare or store food, your kitchen might need updating.

 4. No Play Space for Kids